codefellows-seattle-javascript-401d21/05-linked-lists/lab-rima/README.md

 ## Synopsis

-This is an implementation for Slingly Linked List.
+This is an implementation for Singly Linked List.
 It has five methods besides a constructor.

 #### insertHead function - To insert a node at the  head of list
 ##### Parameters